59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial is a popular option with dark-green leaves and bright yellow flowers.

-The Threadleaf Coreopsis has specific growing requirements.
-It’ll only survive in full sun, and it must have well-draining soil.
-The Threadleaf Coreopsis prefers USDA Zones 3-9.
+Threadleaf Coreopsis has specific growing requirements.
+It must have well-draining soil.
+The Threadleaf Coreopsis prefers zones 3-9.

 Veronica Speedwell